pdf-raku/PDF-Content-raku/README.md

 ### Text effects

-To display card suits symbols, using the ZapfDingbats core-font.
-Diamond and hearts colored red:
+To display card suits symbols, using the ZapfDingbats core-font, with diamonds and hearts colored red:

 ```
 use PDF::Basic::Doc;